-You don’t gain Weight by any specific category of food item, you gain it by Over consumption.
+You don’t gain Weight by specific category of food, you gain it by Over consumption.

 Carbohydrates like any other form of food are a source of energy.
 When consumed carbohydrates break down into Glucose (Sugar), which is used to fuel energy to different body cells and muscles.
-Carbohydrates are one of the main source of energy within the body along with Fat and protein.
-Generally every food item contains somewhat of all the 3 items.
+Carbohydrates is one of the three main sources of energy within the human body along with Fat and protein.
+Generally every food item contains somewhat of all the 3 fuels.